Itscasca/itscasca/README.md

 --
 **BFYI**

 ♥ I'm introverted, so sorry if I come off a little awkward at first.
-The more I get to know you, the more comfortable I am talking.
+The more I get to know you, the more comfortable I am talking

 ♥ 13+ When **Befriending** Me.
-If you are below that age small interactions are fine but if you want to genuinelly get to know me be that age or above.
+If you are below that age small interactions are fine but if you want to genuinelly get to know me be that age or above

 ♥ I use jokes like "kys" or "kms," but they’re never meant to be taken seriously.
 My humor can be a bit suggestive at times, but I know how to filter myself depending on who I’m talking to